Antisthenes at The British Museum, London

 myminifactory

-This is the bust portrait of the Greek philosopher Antisthenes.
-Antisthenes (about 450-370 BC) came to be regarded as the founder of the Cynic school of philosophy.
-Cynic means 'dog-like', and the name refers to the unworldliness of Antisthenes and his followers.
-Diogenes of Sinope, who made his home in a barrel, was a follower of the Cynic school.
+This is a bust portrait of Greek philosopher Antisthenes.
+He was born about 450-370 BC and is known as the founder of the Cynic school of philosophy.
+The name "Cynic" means dog-like, referring to the unworldliness of Antisthenes and his followers.
+Diogenes of Sinope, who lived in a barrel, was one of his followers.
 Antisthenes died in 370 BC.
-This image appears to have been created - perhaps on the basis of an earlier portrait - in Pergamon (Pergamum), a Greek city of Asia Minor, in the late third or early second century BC.
-The wild hair, ragged beard, arched eyebrows, furrowed brow, prominent nose and hooded deep-set eyes are all features of a generalized philosopher type developed for the library of Pergamon, capital of one of the great Hellenistic dynasties.
-Features indicative of a specific individual were overlaid on this general type.
-The Pergamon Library portraits were much copied in the Roman period.
-This one was found with copies of others near the Via Appia outside Rome.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+This portrait appears to have been created, possibly based on an earlier image, in Pergamon, a Greek city in Asia Minor, around the late third or early second century BC.
+The wild hair, rugged beard, curved eyebrows, furrowed brow, prominent nose, and hooded deep-set eyes are all features of a general philosopher type developed for the library of Pergamon, capital of one of the great Hellenistic dynasties.
+Specific individual characteristics were added to this general type.
+The Pergamon Library portraits were widely copied during the Roman period.
+This particular portrait was found near the Via Appia outside Rome along with copies of other portraits.
+This object is part of "Scan The World", a non-profit initiative introduced by MyMiniFactory, which aims to create a digital archive of fully 3D printable sculptures, artworks and landmarks from around the globe for public access.
+Scan The World is an open source community effort, and individuals with interesting items can contribute by emailing stw@myminifactory.com to find out how they can help.

 Download Model from myminifactory